Don’t you just love to hear a good secret? We like to be the first to know.

 - Unexpected finances

-- You senses that allow you to enjoy life
+- Your senses allow you to enjoy life

 - Your abilities and talents